kartikgothwal/websiteLearners--blogging-platform/README.md

     **DELETE /blog/comments/deletecomment/:blogId/:commentId**

-     - Replace the blogID and commentId with the blog Id and the commentId of the blog and the comment that you want to edit
+     - Replace the blogID and commentId with the blog Id and the commentId of the blog and the comment that you want to delete
-    - In the postman type this raw data in the body with type JSON

-    **Request Body:**

-    ```bash
-    {
-     "text": "type_your_updated__comment_here",
-    }